valerie035/data-analytics-winter-2025/module_7/README.md

 - [ ] Watch this [video series 6.1 - 6.5](https://www.youtube.com/watch?v=7ig7GIqQJGQ&list=PLLbgJInsMl7pZp1AdQt47jXBz1E1jT062&index=43) and mark when complete

+## Wednesday, March 26th, 2025 - In Class Agenda:

+1. 💃 Welcome, Networking, and Annoucements
+   * How do you Slack?
+   * Capstone Q&A
+2. 🎓 Domo Video Recap
+3. 🤖 AI Demo - bolt.new
+3. ☕️ Break
+4. 🩵 Domo Lecture
+5. 🔜 Wrap up & Look Ahead

 ## Assignment #7

 - [ ] Assignment #7 will be an in-class project at Domo HQ 🎉